fkirc/skip-duplicate-actions/README.md

 ### `should_skip`

-Indicates whether the current workflow-run is a duplicate workflow-run.
+true if the current run is a duplicate workflow-run.
-This is only relevant if cancel_self is false.
+This is only relevant if `cancel_self` is false.

 ## Example usage